SvenvG0/DEVNET_EN2_GRSNW/Lab4/Lab4.md

 # Lab4: NETWORK INFRASTRUCTURE AND TROUBLESHOOTING
 ## Part 1: Network Infrastructure
+>[!Warning]
+>In this document we are assuming a row 7 rightside position.
+So replace the values that are dependent on your position.
 ### Prep
 #### Document
 Open the Visio provided \